Q: Why should I submit my article?

 A: The sponsor is Royal St. George’s College, an independent school in Toronto, Canada.
 We are grateful for their incredibly generous support.
 The school has no editorial control over the content, but supports the principle of open-access knowledge creation and distribution.

-Q: I am a foreign student and my study is not in English, but I want to submit.
+Q: My study is not in English, but I want to submit.
 Can I still submit?

 A: We are an English-language journal.
 Apologies.